Philadanco: Principal, Guest

 Les Ballets De Monte Carlo

-National Theater of Tokyo- Guest
+National Theatre of Tokyo: Guest

-Opera of Monte Carlo- Guest
+Opera of Monte Carlo: Guest

-Smoke, Lilies and Jade Arts Initiative- Artistic Director
+Smoke, Lilies and Jade Arts Initiative: Artistic Director

-Zane left Les Ballets De Monte Carlo in 1999 to accept invitations to appear as a guest artist with major ballet companies around the world including the new National Theater of Tokyo, Philadanco, Complexions, Les Ballet De Monte Carlo, the Opera of Monte Carlo, and Rhythmek.
-During this period Zane also focused his energies on creating choreographies for universities, ballet companies, operas and musical productions.
-His credits include works for the Philadelphia Dance Company, Mogador Theatre-Paris, the Jackson Ballet Competition and the Opera of Monte Carlo.
-Mr. Booker has also taught for companies and schools in the U.S., Europe, and Australia.
-After moving back to the U.S., Zane was invited to dance with Baryshnikov’s White Oak Dance Project.
+Booker left Les Ballets De Monte Carlo in 1999 to accept invitations to appear as a guest artist with major ballet companies around the world including the new National Theater of Tokyo, Philadanco, Complexions, the Opera of Monte Carlo, and Rhythmek.
+During this period Booker also focused his energies on choreographing for universities, ballet companies, operas, and musical productions.
+His credits include works for the Philadelphia Dance Company, Théâtre Mogador in Paris, the Jackson Ballet Competition, and the Opera of Monte Carlo.
+Mr. Booker has also taught for companies and schools in the US, Europe, and Australia.
+After moving back to the US, Booker was invited to dance with Baryshnikov’s White Oak Dance Project.
 There he danced for two years before the group disbanded.

 In 2006, Booker became the founder and artistic director of the Smoke, Lilies and Jade Arts Initiative (SLJ), a socially conscious, multimedia, dance theater company, promoting HIV/AIDS awareness.
 He created Ebony, Beige and Bronze: The Philadelphia Show to inspire social consciousness about HIV/AIDS.
 Dance Magazine chose SLJ as one of 25 companies to watch in 2007.
 Booker is a master lecturer at University of the Arts and Howard University.

 Zane Booker brings LGBT activism, dance to campus, The Phoenix

 Zane Booker: world-renowned dancer, choreographer and activist, PGN